hackshackers/hackshackers-hugo-content/blog/2011/02/googles-ngram-attracts-a-crowd.md

 ---
-title: Google&#8217;s Ngram attracts a crowd
+title: Google’s Ngram attracts a crowd
 authors:
 - Matt Carroll
 date: "2011-02-14"
 _migration:
   id: 1974
-  timestamp: 1483471676
+  timestamp: 1486602235
-groups:
-- Boston
 categories:
 - Meetups
 - News
+groups:
+- Boston
 ---

 Take 15 million books and 4 billion words, use a simple interface to search for a few words or phrases, and presto – you have Google’s Ngram Viewer.